faridmitri/faridmitri/README.md

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRGAiMVuE7xw1__igE0FyFS46VpYez9M-zPjw&usqp=CAU)

 ### Hi there 👋

-- ## Career Summary
-Experienced software engineer, 10+ years of experience finding solutions and developing and builngs programs.
+I am an experienced software engineer, 10+ years of experience finding solutions and developing and builngs programs.
 Strong in design and integration problem-solving skills. <br/>
 Expert in AS400 and ETL. <br/>
 Skilled in android development